Social Security Electronic Services Updates

 On Tuesday, March 17, 2020, the Social Security Administration (SSA) halted all in person services to the public including hearings, representative payee monitoring reviews, and more.
 Since then, the SSA has made efforts to ensure their operations run as closely to normal as possible.
-This means many services have been moved to electronic methods.
+This means many updates to Social Security electronic services.

 In a recent announcement, SSA Commissioner Andrew Saul stated their IT Modernization Plan was implemented less than two years ago.
 Since then, they have made self proclaimed “tremendous progress” in updating their systems.
 However, Saul also acknowledged some of their 30 year old systems are still outdated, and explained how quality service requires modernized technology.